Numerical Continuation of Invariant Solutions of the Complex Ginzburg-Landau Equation: Numerical Study and Results

-As for the {LOCA} numerical continuation library \cite{loca}, we performed single-parameter continuation using the option of arc-length continuation in order to allow for turning points in the path following process.
-Other input information required by the {LOCA} library was set based on behavior observed for some initial runs.
+As for the {LOCA} numerical continuation library \cite{loca}, recall from Section~\ref{sec:continuation_procedure} that we performed single-parameter continuation using the option of arc-length continuation in order to allow for turning points in the path following process.
+Input information required by the {LOCA} library was set based on behavior observed for some initial runs as well as on recommendations provided in the documentation \cite{loca}.
 In particular, we experimented with providing the {LOCA} library values in the range $[-0.1, 1.0]$ for the initial change in the continuation parameter and $[0.5, 2.0]$ for the maximum increment in the continuation parameter.
 We found that it was best to set the initial change in the continuation parameter to be in the range $[0.01, 0.05]$, and to allow a maximum increment in the range $[0.5, 1.0]$.
 Although larger values could also perform satisfactorily, in general we found that it was best for our problem to keep somewhat tight control on these increments in the sense that the number of failed attempts was then minimal (often zero).
 In addition, allowing large increments led several of the solutions to a single-frequency solution in the range $R \in [9,10]$ of values of the continuation parameter.
 With tighter bounds on the allowed increments, the numerical continuation led to a larger variety of solutions, as discussed at the beginning of Section~\ref{sec:results} and in Section~\ref{sec:discussion_particular_solutions}.